Who says lasagna has to be Italian? When I think about lasagna, I think about layers and layers of veggies. So, tonight, let's make Mexican lasagna.

 HOW TO SERVING THE MEXICAN LASAGNA RECIPE

-In order to make a beautiful presentation, cut individual pieces of Mexican lasagna and plate them.
+To make a beautiful presentation, cut individual pieces of Mexican lasagna, and plate them.

-I love Mexican food, as well as all ethnic food, but this Mexican lasagna recipe is simply to die for.
+I love Mexican food and all ethnic food, but this Mexican lasagna recipe is to die for.
 And if you enjoy this recipe, try similar recipes below.

 - Cauliflower Nachos

 - Coleslaw with Avocado & Cilantro

 - Sweet Potato Tacos